Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-The provincial accounting bodies of CPAs have the authority to set ethical requirements for their members in accordance with each provincial Chartered Professional Accountants Act.
-The provincial bodies collaborate through the CPA Canada to develop and recommend standards for adoption in each province.
+The provincial accounting bodies of CPAs have the legislative authority to set ethical requirements for their members in accordance with each provincial Chartered Professional Accountants Act or other professional legislation.
+The provincial accounting bodies collaborate through the profession's Public Trust Committee to develop and recommend standards for adoption in each province.

-The CPA Canada, through its Public Trust Committee, participates in the international standard-setting process by disseminating IESBA exposure drafts, gathering all comments from the provincial bodies, and then preparing and submitting a common response to the IESBA.
-Additionally, the CPA Canada has established an Independence Task Force to review the IESBA independence requirements in order to identify any necessary changes to the CPA Code.
+Through the Public Trust Committee, the CPA Canada participates in the international standard-setting process by disseminating and consulting on IESBA exposure drafts, gathering comments and then preparing and submitting a response to the IESBA.
+Additionally, the Public Trust Committee has established an Independence Standing Committee to review the IESBA independence requirements in order to identify any necessary changes to the harmonized CPA Code for recommendation and consideration of adoption by the provincial accounting bodies in their respective codes of conduct.

 Current Status: Sustain